-- The decision to contribute privately is determined by many other factors beyond the total level of welfare, such as the individual's desire for earning respect or social prestige, or the utility derived from the act of giving itself. - Apart from the laboratory setting, there is hardly any empirical evidence to suggest that government spending largely crowds out individual charitable behavior. - Studies based on micro-level data from charities as well as studies using regional or cross-country variation in private and public spending usually find small or incomplete crowding-out effects, or even some evidence of a crowding-in effect.
+- The decision to contribute privately is determined by many other factors beyond the total level of welfare, such as the individual's desire for earning respect or social prestige, the utility derived from the act of giving itself, or the expected success of giving. - Apart from the laboratory setting, there is hardly any empirical evidence to suggest that government spending largely crowds out individual charitable behavior. - Studies based on micro-level data from charities or donors as well as studies using regional or crosscountry variation in private and public spending usually find small or incomplete crowding-out effects, or even some evidence of a crowding-in effect.